BTDigg: History of BTDigg

 BTDigg was founded by Nina Evseenko in January 2011.
 The site is also available via the I2P network and Tor.
 In March–April 2011, several new features were introduced, among them web plugin to search with one click, qBittorrent plugin, showing torrent info-hash as QR code picture, torrent fakes and duplicates detection, and charts of the popular torrents in soft real-time.
 In 2012, the website started to support SSL connections.

 Advantages and disadvantages

 BTDigg provides decentralization of torrent index database creation, and the ability to show distributed ratings provided by users via μTorrent.
-There is no guarantee about content because BTDigg does not analyze nor store content.
+There is no guarantee about content because BTDigg neither analyzes nor stores content.
 BTDigg is not a tracker because it does not participate in nor coordinate the BitTorrent swarm.
-It is not a BitTorrent Index because it does not store and does not maintain a static list of torrents.
+It is not a BitTorrent index because it neither stores nor maintains a static list of torrents.